 ‘Ultra modern with an edgy New York vibe’ best describes the mood of this dynamic bistro in the heart of Shanghai.
 Spread across a sprawling space that includes a large outdoor terrace, The Kitchen Table serves a mind-boggling range of international fare made using the freshest ingredients — think seafood, meats, vegetables, cheeses and more — along with an equally impressive selection of wines, beers, champagnes and colourful cocktails.
 The décor is warm and inviting, courtesy of the soft shades of brown, orange and burnt sienna, interspersed with occasional patches of black-and-white checked flooring.
 An added bonus?
 The floor-to-ceiling windows ensure plenty of natural daylight for your Insta shots.

 The vast outdoor terrace is a photographer’s paradise in its own right: Dotted with black and red chairs set around rickety wooden tables, it offers a fantastic view of the Pudong skyline, including the iconic Pearl Tower.
 It’s here you’ll want to savour the restaurant’s popular Sunday brunch, Social Retox.
-If you’re a night owl, check out the electric energy of The Kitchen Table during the evenings: Glittering lights, live musical performances, and a party atmosphere makes for a popular nighttime destination in Shanghai.
+If you’re a night owl, check out the electric energy of The Kitchen Table during the evenings: Glittering lights, live musical performances, and a party atmosphere make for a popular nighttime destination in Shanghai.
 The sparkling Social Retox After Dark bash, held every first Thursday night of the month, is not to be missed.

 The Kitchen Table, W Shanghai – The Bund, 66 Lvshun Road, Shanghai 200080, China, +86 21 2286 9999